Ciel171/ML_FraudDetection/README.md

 # ML_FruadDetection
 This repository includes the codes to replicate the results of the paper entitled "A Machine Learning Approach to Detect Accounting Frauds".

+Fraud_index_2001-2018:

+Our findings of the paper reveal a significant negative association between the fraud index, derived from LogitBoost probabilities, and firm valuation.
+It is provided in this repository for future research.

 Datasets:

 1) FraudDB2020.csv: